bastilavarias/bastilavarias/README.md

 - 🌱 I’m currently learning **DevOps**

-- 👨‍💻 All of my projects are available at [https://sebastech.vercel.app/](https://sebastech.vercel.app/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://sebastech.vercel.app/) or you can access my own [SERVER](https://sebastech.vercel.app/) here

-- 📝 I regularly write articles on [https://sebastech.vercel.app/stoa](https://sebastech.vercel.app/stoa)

 - 📫 How to reach me **sebastiancurtislavarias@gmail.com**